hemeEHR for independent practicesJoin the waitlist

 Visit ends.
 Note signs.

-You finish documenting in the SOAP template; ⌘+Enter signs the encounter.
+You finish the note on one free-form canvas, type it or dictate it; Ctrl/⌘+Enter signs the encounter.
 Gladiator reads the note and flags ICD-10, CPT, and E/M level with a documentation-gap check, in line, before the chart closes.

 02